Tis the season dear readers (fala-lala-lah-lalah-la-lah!)

 Gastronomic experiences in Athens you don't want to miss

 As if the savoury menu is not rich enough, the ladies of the house prepare butter cookies called “kourabiedes” covered with caster sugar and honey cookies called “melomakarona” dipped in honey syrup and covered with walnut crumbles, all for Christmas Day - in theory.
 In practice, we stuff ourselves with these monsters throughout December (and January, if there are any left!)

-find the best things to do in Athens this season
+Discover the best things to do in Athens this season

 #3 Oh Christmas boat!